#ENDSARS: Okowa relaxes 48-hour curfew - Vanguard News

 “I urge all the citizens and residents of our great state, Delta, to please remain calm, vigilant and law-abiding at all times,” he said.

-The governor dispelled the rumour on social media that the state government was warehousing CA-COVID food palliatives at the Events Centre in Asaba, and said that all the food palliatives had long been distributed.
+Okowa dispelled the rumour on social media that the state government was warehousing CA-COVID food palliatives at an Events Centre in Asaba, and said that all the food palliatives had long been distributed.

 According to him, the state got accolades from CA-COVID for complying with the template prescribed for the distribution.

-“I am aware that the food items have long been distributed in line with the suggested guidelines and they were given to 197 households in every ward in the 270 Wards in the state.
+“I am aware that the food items have long been distributed in line with the suggested guidelines and they were given to 197 households in the 270 Wards in the state.

 “Delta State, in keeping with our agreement with CACOVID, had long distributed our own and I am surprised that people were still spreading false information on social media displaying pictures of the CA-COVID items at the time when I personally launched the distribution.